 Risks of nutritional deficiencies in cats and dogs

 Every nutrient, including vitamins and minerals, plays a role in the bodily function of your cat or dog.
 That’s why nutritional deficiencies can have devastating consequences.

 For example, a lack of vitamin A in the diet can lead to eye problems, skin conditions and even pulmonary complications.
 Likewise, a deficiency in calcium can cause decreased bone mineral content, resulting in softer bones and even fractures.

 This is why it’s so important to ensure that the food you give your pet meets their specific nutritional needs.

 Put the individual needs of your pet first

-An optimal diet profile should be chosen based on the needs of the pet; breed, life stage, lifestyle, individual preferences and health status.
-From here, high-quality, highly digestible ingredients are sourced which can be combined to match the desired nutritional profile.
-This is what we call a nutrient-based approach.
+An optimal diet profile should be chosen based on the needs of the pet: breed, life stage, lifestyle, individual preferences and health status.
+From here, high-quality, highly digestible ingredients are sourced and can be combined to match the desired nutritional profile.
+This is what we call a "nutrient-based approach".

 This method ensures that pet food provides enough energy, with the proper quantities of protein, fat and carbohydrates for the pet.
 It also means that the nutritional demands of healthy physical development and maintenance are met, with essential amino acids, vitamins, mineral and fatty acids.